Menu

 Understand your state's unemployment tax and how it is calculated.

-Managing employees incurs significant responsibilities, and that includes running payroll.
-A crucial aspect of managing your team’s payroll is ensuring you withhold the appropriate federal and state taxes, especially state unemployment tax.
-Whether you handle payroll on your own or use an outsourced payroll provider, you need to understand your state’s unemployment tax and how it’s calculated.
+Managing employees incurs significant responsibilities, including running payroll.
+A crucial aspect of managing your team’s payroll is ensuring you withhold the appropriate federal and state taxes — particularly state unemployment tax, more commonly referred to as SUTA tax.
+Do you handle payroll on your own or use an outsourced payroll provider?
+Either way, understanding your SUTA tax and how it’s calculated is essential for compliance and avoiding potential penalties.

 Most employers, including those with at least one employee, are subject to SUTA taxes.
-However, some exemptions — which vary from state to state — exist based on how many weeks a team member has been employed.
+However, some exemptions — which vary from state to state — exist based on the number of employees and the duration of their employment.

 The Federal Unemployment Tax Act (FUTA) is a federal payroll tax employers pay on employee wages.
 Employees are exempt from FUTA, so they do not pay this tax.
-The FUTA tax rate is 6 percent on the first $7,000 of an employee’s earnings.
-The tax does not apply to earnings over $7,000.
-The maximum FUTA tax an employer is required to pay is $420 per year per employee.
+The FUTA tax rate is 6 percent on the first $7,000 of an employee’s earnings; the tax does not apply to earnings over $7,000.
+The maximum FUTA tax an employer is required to pay is $420 per year per employee before accounting for any credits.

 The SUTA tax is a state tax and is separate from the FUTA tax.
 However, businesses that pay their SUTA tax on time are eligible to receive a FUTA tax credit of up to 5.4 percent.
-This can reduce the employer’s total FUTA liability to 0.6 percent.
+This can reduce the employer’s total FUTA liability to 0.6 percent of the first $7,000 in wages per employee.

 All employers in the same state have the same SUTA wage base.
-For example, in 2023, employers in Washington have a SUTA wage base of $67,600.
-All nonexempt employers in Washington must pay SUTA tax on all of their employees’ wages until each employee earns this amount.
+For example, in 2025, employers in Washington have a SUTA wage base of $72,800.
+All nonexempt employers in Washington must pay SUTA tax on all their employees’ wages until each employee earns this amount during the calendar year.

 The other key component in calculating your SUTA tax is the tax rate.
-Like the wage base, the tax rate varies from state to state.
-Further, the tax rate may vary for each business.
-When starting a new business, employers are subject to the new employer SUTA tax rate.
+Like the wage base, the tax rate varies by state.
+Additionally, when starting a new business, employers are subject to the new employer SUTA tax rate.
 Once a business becomes more established, the state assigns it a new tax rate within its employer tax rate range.

 Some states also base SUTA tax rates on the industry.
-Companies in the construction industry tend to pay higher SUTA tax rates than companies in the nonconstruction industry.
-For example, in Ohio, new construction employers pay a SUTA tax rate of 5.6 percent (as of 2023), while the new employer SUTA tax rate is 2.7 percent.
+Construction businesses tend to pay higher SUTA tax rates than companies in nonconstruction industries.
+For example, in Ohio, new construction employers pay a SUTA tax rate of 5.6 percent (as of 2025), while the new employer SUTA tax rate is 2.7 percent.

 Here are the new employer tax rate and the standard employer tax rate ranges for each state.